ammarhakim/gkyl-doc/source/dev/vlasov-denorm.rst

 These numbers appear perfectly reasonable.
-For example, the plasma parameter, i.e. the number of particles inside a Debye sphere, is computed as :math:`n \lambda_D^3 = 4.7\times 10^{6}`, showing that the plasma approximaion is perfectly valid.
+For example, the plasma parameter, i.e. the number of particles inside a Debye sphere, is computed as :math:`n \lambda_D^3 = 4.7\times 10^{6}`, showing that the plasma approximation is perfectly valid.

 Of course, other choices of the initial plasma-frequency (or another choice of a particular physical parameter like the domain size or